 What MACRA Does

-- Repeals the SGR formula used for determining Medicare payments to clinicians.
+- Repeals the Sustainable Growth Rate formula used for determining Medicare payments to clinicians.
 The SGR no longer exists.

 - Establishes a period of positive payment increases by providing an annual 0.5 percent payment increases for clinicians beginning July 1, 2015, and ending Dec.
 31, 2019, to support a predictable transition from fee-for-service to quality-based payment.